ElainaPata/Flight-Delay-Analysis-Data-Warehouse-Project/Analysis/README.md

   * Bronze: Raw ingestion
   * Silver: Data cleaning and transformation
-  * Gold: Business-ready analytical views
+  * Gold: Business ready analytical views
 * SQL used for all transformations and analysis
 * Natural keys were retained for clarity and simplicity in joins
 * Data types standardized in Silver layer to support aggregation and analysis